Frequently asked questions for employers

 Due to the state of emergency we are not requiring any changes to your plan documents at this time.
 We will continue evaluate this as the situation continues to evolve.

 Premium and administrative information

-Small group employers (2-50 employees): a 15% premium credit will be issued in June and July 2020 invoices against premiums billed for April and May.
+Small group employers (2-50 employees): a 15% premium credit was issued in June and July 2020 invoices against premiums billed for April and May.

 Self-Funded groups pay for all their members medical and pharmacy claim cost so the impact to the lower than projected utilization will be realized immediately in their weekly funding.